 Jury urges death penalty for sex offender who killed 4 women

 Jurors on Wednesday recommended a death sentence for a California sex offender who abducted and killed four women over six months while wearing an electronic monitoring device.
-Steven Dean Gordon, 47, should face capital punishment for his crimes, an Orange County jury said.
+A judge will make the final decision Feb.
+3 after a jury said Steven Dean Gordon, 47, should face capital punishment for his crimes.

 Add your comments below